Spring Garden Revival

 Hull Board of Health Guidelines for Pesticide Application & Public Safety Protection

-The Hull Board of Health oversees public safety during pesticide applications.
-Advance public notification of 24-48 hours is required, with clear signage.
-Setbacks of 100-150 feet are enforced from property lines, wells, water bodies, and sensitive sites like schools and daycares.
+The Hull Board of Health oversees public notification and safety for all pesticide applications.
+Advance posting of 24-48 hours with clear signage is required.
+Setbacks of 100-150 feet from property lines, wells, water bodies, and sensitive sites (schools, healthcare, daycare) must be observed.
 Re-entry intervals range from 6-48 hours depending on the product.
 Special restrictions apply in organic farming areas.
-Risk management includes barriers to protect children, pets, and sensitive individuals, and emergency contacts for exposure (poison control: 1-800-222-1222).
-Applicators must use PPE—respirators, gloves, protective clothing—and calibrate equipment to prevent over-application.
-Spill prevention, drift control, and post-application monitoring are required.
-Effectiveness and non-target impacts must be documented, with environmental monitoring for groundwater and surface water.
-Hull Health Department & Board of Health
+Protect children, pets, and sensitive individuals with barriers and notification.
+Emergency procedures for exposure include contacting poison control (1-800-222-1222) and municipal emergency services.
+Applicators must use proper PPE, calibrate equipment, and prevent spills or drift.
+Post-application monitoring ensures effectiveness and environmental safety.

 253 Atlantic Avenue, Hull, MA 02045